 You’ve probably heard it before: Vinyl records sound “better” or “warmer” than CDs and digital songs.
 Today’s consumers collect records for this very reason.
 Modern music is even being put on vinyl at an incredibly high rate.
 Given the popularity of vinyl, it isn’t uncommon to see entire collection movements around much-esteemed works.
-The world’s most famous rock starts are presented on vinyl, and music-loving vinyl purists swear by the warm tones presented by a classic record.
+The world’s most famous rock stars are presented on vinyl, and music-loving vinyl purists swear by the warm tones presented by a classic record.

 Vinyl and Analog Warmth

 A record’s overall quality diversion from alternative sound sources, warmth, is caused by the way the record, itself, is listened to.
 Not everyone has experienced analog recording technology.
 That said, analog-recorded records are still valued over most alternatives.

 Music recorded via analog instruments circumnavigates the many digital processes associated with modern music.
 From recording rooms to mics, analog-recorded songs, for some, are a purer reflection of sound.
 A song’s recording medium matters and the many gear items used to collect sounds can create a different range of frequencies.

 Vinyl Sounds and Warm Characteristics

 When people talk about a record’s warmth, they’re referring to a few sound qualities which are carried through the material.
 Vinyl microgroove phonograph records have a dynamic range of 55 to 65 dB, though some high-fidelity outer rings can strike a dynamic range of about 70 dB.